Welcome to Parlay's Complete Guide to Live RoundTables!

 - Philosophical Chairs - In this methodology, students are asked to take a position, walk to a part of the room, defend it and change their minds if necessary as new arguments are presented.
 We really like how this process encourages students to take a position, explore options and not be afraid to change their mind.

 **Helpful Tip** Before you start using the Live RoundTable - it's a good idea to have created an account, and invited students to your course.

 🏫 Part 1 - Classroom Set-Up

-It all starts with class set-up.
+This is an important step!
 The ideal format is to have the class organized in a circle, oval or rectangle where all students are facing one another.
 As the teacher, you should ideally sit amongst the class as a member of the circle (King Arthur style).
 See below: